Trimagassi-98/AMB82_IMAGE_TRANSFER/README.md

 -- Unsupported File Format:
 The images successfully upload to the server, but the resulting files are in an unsupported or corrupted format.
 Possible Cause: This might be due to incorrect encoding or an incomplete image data transfer
+# NO CURRENT FIX FOR THE ABOVE ISSUE
+# WHOEVER SEES THIS, I HAVE DONE MY PART AND I BELIEVE YOU CAN FIX THIS ISSUE
+# GOODLUCK